MontanaFlossCo/Flint-Documentation/guides/contextual_logging.md

 ## Yet another logging system?!

 That’s a good question and the answer is a reluctant “sort of”.
 Flint’s logging can be adapted as a layer on top of whatever logging you already use.
-Flint's logging APIs allow your preferred logging subsystem to include this information so you can get far more contextual detail about e.g. why a network request is happening.
+Flint's logging APIs allow your preferred logging subsystem to include this extra information so you can get far more contextual detail about e.g. why a network request is happening.

 If you carry the context logger from your actions through to your subsystems, you can disambiguate all this internal activity in your logs.

-However, Flint has `stdout`, OSLog and File based logging supplied out of the box without any other dependencies.
+However, Flint has basic `stdout`, OSLog and File based logging supplied out of the box without any other dependencies.

 ## Development vs. Production logging